Where Asbestos Was Rampant: Navy Vessels And Shipyards

 Help Us Help You.

 The thousands of boats in service during the asbestos era are too lengthy to list here.
-If your loved one has a potential mesothelioma or asbestos disease claim, we provide these links as a starting resource.
+If your loved one has a potential mesothelioma claim, we provide these links as a starting resource.

 Any information you can dig up that might be relevant — contact information for former shipmates; photos, postcards or letters describing where the sailor was and what they did aboard ship — will help speed approval for VA benefits or strengthen the case for a civil lawsuit.